zzyzek/sandbox/ulhp/hc-umans-companion.md

 to the neighboring type `III` edge would need to be flipped and the strip would continue onward, pushing off against the remaining active edge in the (now altered and turned into a type `I`) type `II` cell.

+---

+So here's what I think is going on:

+* an odd alternating strip (e.g. a type `III` cell) will change the component count, decreasing it if the starts on the bridge between different boundaries
+* an even alternating strip "pushes" the bridge down to where the strip ends
+* starting from a bridge between two different boundaries, a chain of even alternating strips that end in an odd one will keep pushing the bridge outward until we get to the odd alternating strip, which will connect them

+The complexity comes from proving that such alternating strips always exist when a Hamiltonian cycle is present and that we can find a static, and thus "efficient", sequence of strips to flip to consistently make quick progress.

 ## ERRATA